jredman92/badbank-server/README.md

 By following these steps, you will have your own MongoDB credentials configured for the BadBank server.

-## Usage
-Here, you can provide information on how to use the backend API, including authentication, making requests, and handling responses.
-You can also include code examples if necessary.

-## API Documentation
-For detailed information on the API endpoints and how to interact with the backend, refer to the API Documentation.

-## Contributing
-We welcome contributions to improve the BadBank Server.
-If you'd like to contribute, please follow our Contribution Guidelines.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.